Skip to main content

 Disruptive Situations: Fractal Orientalism and Queer Strategies in Beirut

-Ghassan Moussawi, Assistant Professor of Gender and Women's Studies, and Sociology
+Ghassan Moussawi, Associate Professor of Sociology and Gender & Women's Studies